avengerpenguin/avengerpenguin.com/Garden/_index.md

 Writes his notes, thoughts and opinions in this [[Digital Garden]].

-He is a principal [[Software Engineering|software engineer]] at the BBC, amateur computer scientist, armchair [[Philosophy|philosopher]], student of Skotokan Karate, infrequent bodhrán and tin whistle player and a rebel against the [[Oxford Comma]].
+He is a Lead [[Software Engineering|Software Engineer]] at Inrix, amateur computer scientist, armchair [[Philosophy|philosopher]], student of Skotokan Karate, infrequent bodhrán and tin whistle player and a rebel against the [[Oxford Comma]].

 See [rossfenning.co.uk](https://rossfenning.co.uk) for his professional profile and CV.
 You might also be interested in [[Things I Have Made]].